MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 2. Add that user to the “SharedAccounts” group.

 3. Add the AAD device to the “SharedDevices” group.
-Note this is simpler if you first configure these devices for Autopilot so that they are present in AAD without requiring the devices to be joined to AAD first.
+Note this is simpler if you first configure these devices for Autopilot so that they're present in AAD without requiring the devices to be joined to AAD first.
 See Appendix C for an example of a powershell script that can be used to automate this process.

 ## Testing your configuration

 Once you’ve completed the above configuration, you’re ready to try out shared AAD accounts on HoloLens!

-If your device is configured for Autopilot already, simply take the device through its normal Autopilot flow.
+If your device is configured for Autopilot already, take the device through its normal Autopilot flow.
 The necessary device configurations are applied during Autopilot.
 Once the Autopilot flow is completed, you see the following screen:

 Now click on the “Sign in” button to start using the shared AAD account; no credentials are necessary!